dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/notes/notes_stt13.md

 - Third issue: Allowing entities to react to collisions dynamically based on the other entity's state. i.e., having their downward velocity canceled when they fall onto floor, otherwise having their sideways velocity canceled.

+- added a resource file called inputs
+    - the key in the file is the user input
+    - the value is the keyinput for backend
+    - this way there can be multiple inputs that map to the same keyinput for backend

+- Need to figure out if entity is touching the ground before it jumps